NCBI-Hackathons/Annotation_Checker/README.md

 Jaime Huerta-Cepas, Francois Serra and Peer Bork.
 ETE 3: Reconstruction, analysis and visualization of phylogenomic data.
 Mol Biol Evol 2016; doi: 10.1093/molbev/msw046

 4. Install ETE-toolkit.
 Windows-based Oracle virtual box or windows python?
 ##
+11-17.
+Check each taxid for sequence database resources - 0/1? genomic DNA, RNA, protein databases, #accessions.
+Parse a subset of taxids possessing each resource.
+##
 20171114
 -Began to work on user taxon and sequence selection.